 AAVSO Observing Campaigns are special projects concentrating on one star or a number of stars for a given researcher and for a specific research program.
 Campaigns are designed to obtain a specific set of data or fulfill a specific research objective, and should be (a) within the capabilities of a significant number of AAVSO observers, and (b) last for a finite length of time.
 When warrented, a campaign may be extended in order to obtain additional data.

 The AAVSO will issue a call for observations at its discretion, but any well-justified program is eligible for AAVSO support.
-If you have questions about establishing an AAVSO Observing Campaign, or if you believe your research program would benefit from the participation of the AAVSO observer community, please contact the AAVSO Campaign Coordinator and attach the completed Campaign Request Form.
+If you have questions about establishing an AAVSO Observing Campaign, or if you believe your research program would benefit from the participation of the AAVSO observer community, please contact the AAVSO Campaign Coordinator and attach the completed Campaign Request Form (click to download).
 The AAVSO can assist with campaigns beyond announcing them; if your project requires substantial assistance of AAVSO staff, we may request grant support for staff activities.
 Also, please consider becoming a member if you are not one already!

 An observing campaign is announced to our observers via an AAVSO Alert Notice.
 Please go to the Alert Notices page for more information and for the list of Alert Notices issued to date.
 Observers learn about campaign-related observing targets via the Alert Notices and the AAVSO Target Tool.